guettli/bash-strict-mode/README.md

 #!/usr/bin/env bash
 ```

-This makes sure we use the Bash shell, and not a different shell.
+This makes sure we use the Bash shell and not a different shell.
 Writing portable shell scripts is
 more complicated, and I want to get things done, so I use Bash and its handy features.

 The command `/usr/bin/env` looks up `bash` in `$PATH`.
 This is handy if `/bin/bash` is outdated on